adnaniproliya/Simon-Says-Game/README.md

 - **Gameplay**: Experience the classic Simon game with its iconic gameplay mechanics.
 - **User Interaction**: Responsive interface with easy-to-use buttons.
-- **Dark Mode**: Option to switch between light and dark themes for a better visual experience.
 - **High Score Tracking**: Tracks and displays the highest score achieved.

 ## How to Play